What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Paying for the funeral

 If money is a concern, you are not alone.
 The person arranging the funeral is legally responsible for the cost, but there is help available.
 You may be able to claim the DWP Funeral Expenses Payment (now called the Funeral Payment within Universal Credit) if you receive certain benefits.
 Some charities also help with funeral costs.
-Banks may release money from the deceased's account to pay the funeral director directly, even before probate.
+Banks may release money from the person's account to pay the funeral director directly, even before probate.
 Our guide to free and low-cost funeral options covers every available route.

 During the first few weeks